KrishnaRishi2208/ESP8266-ThingsBoard-UltraSonic-Sensor/README.md

       esp8266 Vin  ----> Ultrasonic Vcc

 2)Then,download and run the UltrasonicDataSend.ino file.
-In the file, change your ssid,password.
+In the file, change your ssid,password,token.

 3)Then, go to https://demo.thingsboard.io/ and sign in to your account.